SignalK/specification/gitbook-docs/request_response.md

 HTTP request use REST api semantics and the reponses are similar to the `response` object used above.

-One difference is that the `result` value above is sent as the HTTP response codes:
+One difference is that the `result` value above is sent as the HTTP response code.

 The response when a server succcesfully processes a login request synchronously: